fransbernhard/theGenereation/README.md

 ## Installation

 Clone the project to you're local repository.
-Install the dependencies + devDependencies and start backend server:
+Install the dependencies + devDependencies:
 ```
 $ cd yourLocalRepositoryRoot